Direction (album): Music and lyrics

 Taking influence from the work of soul singer James Brown, vocalist and bassist Kenny Vasoli wrote music for Direction that focused on simplistic grooves, rather than the fast-paced nature of the Starting Line's past work.
 He would show the other members a rough idea, which they would give their opinions of.
-From this, the bandwould work on the idea and develop it into a song.
+From this, the band would work on the idea and develop it into a song.
 Watts wanted to break away from their pop punk sound, incorporating delay-driven parts, hammer-ons, pull-offs, complex harmonies, and breakdowns similar to the work of Shudder to Think.
 Vasoli waited until the drums had been recorded before he wrote any bass parts.
 Due to the drum parts going through a variety of changes, Vasoli thought it would be better to wait until he was recording the bass before writing parts for it.
 The album's sound has been described as pop punk, pop rock, with comparisons being drawn to music by Motion City Soundtrack and the All-American Rejects.

 "Direction" includes elements of southern rock, with its distorted guitar work and pounding drums; the song discusses the themes of growing up and personal development.
 The uptempo pop punk track "21" recalls the Based on a True Story song "Bedroom Talk" and was compared to the music of Yellowcard.
 On the track, Vasoli looks back on his age and questions the amount of responsibility he needs.
 "Are You Alone" is a slow-tempo song that displays Schmutz's piano skill and features layered vocal parts.
 "Island" started out as a verse section, with what Vasoli called a "pretty-ugly chord" playing constantly, and the Starting Line planned to have White Zombie-esque chords playing over it.
 The band became stuck on the chorus section and bought a Martin DX1 guitar in an attempt to complete the song, which they succeeded in doing after two days of thinking it over.
 Laura Marie Brown of Spin said the lyrics detail "an image of a beautiful escape-turned-shipwreck and two lovers weathering the storm of poor timing".

 On "Hurry", Vasoli discusses swollen glands, stage presence, and the drafting of a note to his ghost.
 "Something Left to Give" is an acoustic ballad, which Watts said is about people who expected the Starting Line to write "The Best of Me" again.
 "I Could Be Wrong" is about taking a chance with one's life and beliefs, regardless of others.
 The pop-influenced song "Somebody's Gonna Miss Us" was compared to the music of Nada Surf; the song is about people's yearning to hear more of the band's earlier sound and includes Vasoli singing the initials of their debut studio album Say It Like You Mean It (2002).
 "Need to Love" was the first track written for Direction, which Vasoli said was filled with "visualizations from riding a New York City train to Philadelphia".
 On the album's closing track "What You Want", Vasoli laments about his songs.